MersenneTwister-Lab/LowWAFOMNX/index.md

 master thesis.

 ##Information
+- version 1.0 on CRAN has bugs, please use version 1.1 or later.
-LowWAFOMNX 1.0 is now available in CRAN.
+- LowWAFOMNX 1.0 is now available in CRAN.

 ##Link
 - [Japanese Version](index-ja.html)